maddieisntfunny/discord-groupme-sync/README.md

-this project was born out of my annoyance with groupme and a couple friends' stubborn refusal to switch the group chat to a channel in our discord server. this project ended because groupme broke certain functionality that i used, and then the group decided to a platform other than discord anyway.
+this project was born out of my annoyance with groupme and a couple friends' stubborn refusal to switch the group chat to a channel in our discord server. this project ended because groupme broke certain functionality that i used, and then the group decided to move to a platform other than discord anyway.

 this project is very unfinished. i don't have any intention at the moment to continue to work on the  fixes or additional features i had planned because i dont use groupme for anything anymore and gm is honestly too trash for me to care enough, but my notes on those features are below if someday i (or you!) want to flesh this out.